-My message here is that pastors and pastoral staff need to implement better actions plans whenever a domestic violence situation is brought to their attention.
+I sincerely believe that churches need to implement better actions plans whenever a domestic violence situation is brought to their attention.
 I believe that every church should either have a trained counselor on staff; or have a working relationship with professional counselors whom they can refer these complicated situations to.
 There have been too many times that victims do not feel taken seriously, feel safe or protected in their own churches.
 I cannot tell you how many times they have been the ones forced to leave when they should have been the ones who were stood up for.
 I know there are organizations out there whose mission it is to help pastors navigate these waters more effectively and I am thankful for them.

 I can only hope that more churches open themselves up to getting training in recognizing domestic violence and the experiences of trauma victims.
 It is ok to make mistakes, however, glossing over them and not making changes to avoid making them again is a travesty; especially to any future victims of abuse seeking refuge from their abusers.
-I implore all pastors to humbly pass the baton to those who are better equipped for the sake of bringing true healing for victims; or at the very least get professional training for your pastoral teams.
+I implore churches to humbly pass the baton to those who are educationally and professionally equipped for the sake of bringing true healing for victims.

 Until next time, stay informed and stay safe!